Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping: Transition-Aware Reward Shaping

 In this section, we illustrate the advantages of involving transition dynamics into the reward shaping, especially in stochastic MDP settings.
-Most of literature work has various formulations and definitions~(Table~\ref{reward_shaping_table}), but few considers transition dynamic information in the reward shaping.
+Existing work has proposed various formulations and definitions~(\cref{reward_shaping_table}), but few considers transition dynamic information in the reward shaping.
 Defining rewards solely based on states, $R^{s}(s_t)$, offers limited utility in environments where actions are critical.
-Even though the state-action pair-based rewards $R^{sa}(s_t, a_t)$ can capture the missing information of the taken action, it fails to consider any future information, the successive state $s_{t+1}$.
-Transition tuple-based rewards $R^{tuple}(s_t, a_t, s_{t+1})$ incorporate the dynamics information in a sampling-based way, which requires abundant data to learn the underlying relationship of two consecutive states, potentially raising the sample efficiency issue in the stochastic environment with the huge state space.
-To address this issue, we propose dynamics-based rewards shaping $\hat{R}(s_t,a_t,\mathcal{T})$, which explicitly infuse the dynamics information $\mathcal{T}$ on the potential function, thus significantly improving the sample-efficiency.
-Specifically, our rewards shaping is defined as
+Even though the state-action pair-based rewards $R^{sa}(s_t, a_t)$ can capture the missing information of the action taken, it fails to consider future information, the successive state $s_{t+1}$.
+Transition tuple-based rewards $R^{tuple}(s_t, a_t, s_{t+1})$ incorporate dynamic information in a sampling-based way, which requires abundant data to learn the underlying relationship of two consecutive states, potentially raising the sample efficiency issue in the stochastic environment with the huge state space.
+To address this issue, we propose transition-aware reward shaping $\hat{R}(s_t,a_t,\mathcal{T})$, which explicitly infuses dynamic information $\mathcal{T}$ on the potential function, thus significantly improving sample efficiency.
+Specifically, our reward shaping is defined as